digitalspring/whitepaper/whitepaper.md

 ### Summary

-The ability to send messages even when the recipient is offline, presents a challenge for any p2p communication system, especially if privacy ought to be protected.
+The ability to send messages even when the recipient is offline presents a challenge for any p2p communication system, especially if privacy ought to be protected.
 In the preceding sections, a general overview of the problem was given and possible approaches to solve it,